adilmajid/privacy-for-the-paranoid/README.md

 ###Secure Communication
 * [ ] Use encrypted communication methods - [Signal](https://whispersystems.org), etc.
 * [ ] Make sure that any device or app you store sensitive info in is encrypted.
-(Evernote, Day One, etc - BTW, Day One isn't encrypted)
+(Evernote, Day One, etc.)

 ###Secure Your Offline Life
 * [ ] Consolidate external hard drives and USB thumbdrives so you don't lose them